Bring your own cloud

 AWSServiceRoleForAutoScaling

 needs to be in place.
 If it is not ready yet, you need to create it manually.
-See Create a service-linked role for detailed steps. - Required quota increase For optimal performance, the quota for managed node groups per cluster should be increased to 36 or more.
-See Service quotas for more details.
+See Create a service-linked role for detailed steps. -

-- Required permissions for BYOC environment creation/deletion We recommend using an IAM role/user with Administrator permissions for the AWS account to deploy the infrastructure.
+We recommend creating an IAM role/user with Administrator permissions for the AWS account to deploy the infrastructure.
+This follows the principle of least privilege and AWS security best practices.

-- Resources provisioned in BYOC environment
+Resources provisioned in BYOC environment

 We will set up the following resources in a BYOC environment: